 - Give in to your sweet tooth (just a little)

 Everybody gets the occasional craving for something sugary.
 The trick is in finding a sweet treat that isn’t full of processed ingredients or harmful levels of sugar.
 The solution?
 Rethink your craving.
 Strawberries and blueberries are a great snack that can satisfy your sweet tooth without making you worry about a sugar crash.
-According to a 2013 study from the Harvard School of Public Health and the University of East Anglia in England, eating three or more half-cup servings of these heart-healthy berries each week may lower blood pressure and reduce your risk of heart attack.
+According to findings in the American Journal of Clinical Nutrition–referenced in Science Daily–blueberries help reduce heart disease risk and type 2 diabetes.

 - Skip the steak